triptease/schema/README.md

 #### checkinTime

-The [checkinTime](https://schema.org/checkinTime) is a combination of date and time, it can not just be a time as the name might suggest.
+The [checkinTime](https://schema.org/checkinTime) is a combination of date and time.
+It cannot be just a time (despite what the name suggests).

 #### checkoutTime

-The [checkoutTime](https://schema.org/checkoutTime) is a combination of date and time, it can not just be a time as the name might suggest.
+The [checkoutTime](https://schema.org/checkoutTime) is a combination of date and time.
+It cannot be just a time (despite what the name suggests).

 #### totalPrice

-The [totalPrice](https://schema.org/totalPrice) is the total price for the duration of the stay including taxes etc. Does not include the currency symbol.
+The [totalPrice](https://schema.org/totalPrice) is the total price for the duration of the stay including taxes etc. It does not include the currency symbol.

 #### priceCurrency

-The [priceCurrency](https://schema.org/priceCurrency) is the 3 digit ISO currency code.
+The [priceCurrency](https://schema.org/priceCurrency) is the three digit ISO currency code.

-### More Reading
+### Further Reading

 [Leverage structured data to turbo-drive your click-through rate](https://www.triptease.com/blog/schema-hoteliers-leverage-structured-data/)